-This discovery city tour experience shows you all of the things that make Memphis one-of-a-kind, including stops at the Court Square, Lorraine Motel, Beale Street, and many more!
-During your three hour tour, you will be kept informed and entertained by a trained, professional tour guide as you make your way to the numerous buildings, sites, and attractions that have made Memphis special over the years.
+This discovery city tour experience shows you all of the things that make Memphis one-of-a-kind, including stops at Court Square, Lorraine Motel, Beale Street, and many more!
+During your two hour tour, you will be kept informed and entertained by a trained, professional tour guide as you make your way to the numerous buildings, sites, and attractions that have made Memphis special over the years.
 You will enjoy this part history, part food, and part attraction excursion in the Birthplace of Rock and Roll!
-Witness the Peabody Hotel duck march or I Am a Man Plaza and see Cotton Row, Victorian Village, the Gibson Guitar Factory, among others.
+Witness the Peabody Hotel duck march or I Am a Man Plaza and see Cotton Row, Victorian Village, St Jude's Children's Research Hospital, among others.

-Visit historic sites like the Lorraine Motel where Dr. Martin Luther King Jr. was shot, Lansky Brothers that served as a clothier for stars like Johnny Cash, B.B.
-King, and Elvis Presley, stroll through the Rock'n'Soul Museum, taste some of the best BBQ in Memphis at Central BBQ, and witness the daily duck march at Peabody Hotel.
-Just a few of the other sites you will see along the way include the Victorian Village district, Gibson Guitar Factory, Cotton Row, Shelby County Courthouse, Beale Street, Hotel Chisca, Lauderdale Courts, Redbirds' Stadium, Orpheum Theater, and so many more!
+Visit historic sites like the Lorraine Motel where Dr. Martin Luther King Jr. was assassinated, Lansky Brothers that served as a clothier for stars like Johnny Cash, B.B.
+King, and Elvis Presley, stroll through the Rock'n'Soul Museum or Edge Motor Museum, taste some of the best BBQ in Memphis at Central BBQ, and witness the daily duck march at Peabody Hotel.
+Just a few of the other sites you will see along the way include the Victorian Village district, Cotton Row, Beale Street, Hotel Chisca, Lauderdale Courts, Redbirds' Stadium, Orpheum Theater, and so many more!
 Be sure to bring extra film for your camera and bring the entire family on this interactive discovery of Memphis!

 Victorian Village- This picturesque district is located in Downtown Memphis and features some of the finest, grandest Victorian-style homes in the city, built between approximately 1846 and the 1890's.
 Some of the houses in this district include the Massey House, Mallory-Neely House, Harrison-Goyer-Lee House, and Woodruff-Fontaine House.